-Use a child-safety-approved step to access the hand basin or bathtub.
+Use a child-safety-approved step to access the hand basin or bathtub, once they’ve transitioned to the big tub.
 While there are plenty of plastic step stool options available, there are also a number of high-quality wood options using non-toxic finishes that won’t come with unwanted VOCs.

 If your bathtub has a high side, using a stool will make it easy for your kids to get in and out of the bathtub – and this will help to reduce the possibility of bathroom accidents!

 I have seen kids climbing over the side of the bathtub, with one leg hanging over the side dangling in mid air, too many times.